inverno-io/inverno-mods/inverno-security/README.md

 securityContext.getIdentity().ifPresentOrElse(
     identity -> {
-        // Send an email to the authenticated user String email = identity.getEmail();
+        // Send an e-mail to the authenticated user String email = identity.getEmail();
         ...
     },